 In early September 2020, the refugee camp in Moria burned to the ground.
 Thousands of people were left with nothing.
 With nowhere to go, they spread across the island, sleeping on the side of the road or at gas stations.
-After a few days, a new camp was built, but the conditions there were even worse than in Moria.
-Due to their location on the coast, the shelters are exposed to strong winds and heavy winter rains.
-The camp was supposed to be a temporary solution but it’s been there until today.
+After a few days, a new camp was built.
+It was supposed to be a temporary solution but it’s been there until today.
 The conditions are abominable.
-Tents are submerged in water and are constantly knocked over due to heavy winds.
-The residents lack basic sanitation, medicine, warm clothes, and articles of personal hygiene.
-They have no access to healthcare services and zero support from authorities.

-In the midst of this chaos, Good Factory tries to stay calm and remember what our mission is about – the people.
-We cook for the migrants at Home for All, a kitchen run by locals Nikos and Katerina, and then deliver warm meals to the camp.
-We also bring clothing and hygiene products for newborns.
+The Good Factory together with Home for All, a kitchen run by locals Nikos and Katerina, delivers warm meals to the camp.
+We also provide clothing and hygiene products for newborn babies.

 Prior to the pandemic, we would feed 4 groups of refugees in Nikos’ and Katerina’s former restaurant every day.
 We offered more than just a warm meal – we also provided a welcoming space, a safe haven to take a break from the brutal reality of the camp.
 Here camp residents had the opportunity to read, play games, or just relax.
 We also held work training for teenagers from the camp to help them obtain professional qualifications.